 Compare that to how much the employee was paid.

 For example, say an employee’s $60,000 salary reflects a recent raise.
 However, in the last pay period, you used the employee’s old $58,000 salary to calculate two weeks of pay, resulting in gross wages of $2,230.76 ($58,000 divided by 26).
 You owe gross retro pay of $76.93 ($2,307.69 minus $2,230.76).

 (Annual salary at correct rate ÷ number of pay periods per year) – Actual gross salary paid) = Gross retro pay owed

 The terms “retro pay” and “back pay” are often used interchangeably.
 However, the latter term has a harsher connotation and is often used in situations requiring legal action.
 Here’s how to tell the difference.

 Regular pay is exactly what it sounds like.
 Anytime an employee receives a paycheck on their typical payday, that’s regular pay.
 Any money missing from this paycheck is what you’ll later issue as retro pay.

 Retro pay, as explained earlier, is payments made after a pay period ends for wages accidentally not paid during that pay period.
 It can result from mistakenly using the wrong pay rate or number of hours worked.

 Back pay is a type of retro pay in which an employee is owed all their wages for a pay period after that period’s payday.
 It’s what employees demand when they aren’t paid at all for a pay period.

-Whether you’re issuing back pay or retro pay, the stress is similar: How can I assure the employee that I do intend to pay them?
+Whether you’re issuing back or retro pay, the stress is similar: How can I assure the employee that I intend to pay them?
 How can I ensure this won’t happen again?
-How can I calculate retro pay correctly to nip this issue in the bud?
-That’s where payroll software comes in.
+How can I correctly calculate retro pay and tax withholding to nip this issue in the bud?